Privacy Policy

 Public personal information (or information which the “financial institution” reasonably believes is publicly available) can be disseminated without restriction under the Act and regulations; this type of information includes:

 These “public” data can be exchanged with third parties without privacy notices because the data is not “nonpublic personal information.”
 HOWEVER, as a “debt collector” under the Fair Debt Collection Practices Act (“FDCPA”), there are other restrictions on disclosure of any data about a debtor and his/her debt that are NOT supplanted or superseded by the privacy regulations.
-Familiarize yourself with the FDCPA and consult legal counsel before you transfer information about a debtor and his/her debt to a third party.

 6. Privacy Notifications: